Documents & Reports

 - Annual Report 2008 – 2009 (PDF, 2.71 MB)

-AODA Documentation: Access Services for Colleges, Customer Service Standards (ASC)
+Please visit www.northerncollege.ca/accessibility for AODA Documentation: Access Services for Colleges and Customer Service Standards (ASC).

 The Ministry of Advanced Education and Skills Development introduced the Key Performance Indicators (KPI) initiative to measure performance in Ontario’s colleges.